-Example: For his marker on the coin track and the one on the card track, Tino gets 5 coins and 1 victory point, plus 3 cards.
-For his player board, he gets 5 coins and 4 victory points (and, possibly, additional victory points for settlements adjacent to the cattle he has placed).
+Example: For their marker on the coin track and the one on the card track, Tino gets 5 coins and 1 victory point, plus 3 cards.
+For their player board, they get 5 coins and 4 victory points (and, possibly, additional victory points for settlements adjacent to the cattle they ha placed).